vedro-universe/vedro-docs/docs/tutorial/api/chapter5-finale.md

 In previous chapters, we have covered various authentication scenarios.
 Now, it's time to delve into how to send messages.

-In order to [send a message](https://chat-api-tutorial.vedro.io/docs#/default/send_message), we need two pieces of information: the message text and an authorization token.
+In order to <Link to="https://chat-api-tutorial.vedro.io/docs#/default/send_message">send a message</Link>, we need two pieces of information: the message text and an authorization token.
 Our scenario will look something like this:

 ```python
 import vedro